kfoozminus/cheatsheets/go.md

 - go recommends using goroutines on one core, but we can modify to run in different cores
 - when a program is sent to OS - a process has a primary thread, which creates other threads. when primary thread is done, the process exits
 - process is a container that has compiled code, memory, OS resources, which is provided to threads. a process is a program in the memory
-- thread is a lightwright process inside a process. actual executor of a piece of code.
+- thread is a lightweight process inside a process. actual executor of a piece of code.
 - thread store variables in memory, called stack, fixed size of 1-2 MB. not shared with other threads
 - process has heaps - shared memory among all threads of that process
 - start a browser (program) - it will divide into different process like opening another tab - one process will open different threads like downloading, listening to music, browsing